22 Feb What are Indefinite Delivery Indefinite Quantity Contracts?

 Why IDIQs Are Used

 These contracts were essentially created to solve delays due to difficult calculations on projects.
 Rather than losing time over something that may never be determined, they often help projects move forward.
 Also, they can guarantee that projects will stay within budget constraints, even at times when funding is tight.
-Another benefit is that they allow agencies to have a specific list of companies they can work with on relatively short notice.
-Overall, they provide less administration and a simpler process.

 Multiple Companies Awarded IDIQ